angelikakuleta/textToStr-refactoring/README.md

 ## Adapter pattern
 Adapter wraps a rule of one kind ans turn it into a related rule of another kind.

+## Visitor pattern
+Can be used to extend a class with new behavior without changing these class alone.
+It pushes all behaviors that are not closely related to the model itself out into concrete visitor implementations.
+Each concrete visitor would impelment one concrete behavior.
+This pattern is useful when you wish to retain focus and simplicity of the domain class.

+Original Visitor pattern requires to have a class inheritance.
+Still, it can be applied to a composition of objects.